A Botany graduate, Nithya Venkat enjoys writing about plants that help to sustain life on planet earth.

 Description of the Indian Sandalwood Tree

-Santalum album is semi-parasitic, meaning that they are green and make most of their food but rely on the host tree largely for water and nutrients.
+Santalum album is semi-parasitic, meaning that they are green and make most of their food but rely on the host tree mainly for water and nutrients.

 They send out specialized roots that attach to the roots of the host plant to obtain water and nutrients from the plant.
 In India, Acacia and Casuarina trees are used as hosts to grow this tree.